 If you want to strength train, you can definitely go old school and lift weights — but that’s not your only option!
 Doing body-weight exercises (like squats and planks) or hitting a TRX class is just as effective at building muscle as exercises like bicep curls.

 ... or get in some cardio

 Now, if you’re not used to pumping iron, strength training could leave you feeling super sore.

 But no worries!
 If you want to get in a metabolism-boosting workout, cardio can be just as effective.
-In fact, a 2011 study found that 45 minutes of vigorous cardio exercise increased metabolic rate for a whopping 14 hours post-workout.
+In fact, a found that 45 minutes of vigorous cardio exercise increased metabolic rate for a whopping 14 hours post-workout.

 To get your cardio in, you can hit the trails for a run, check out a spin class, swim some laps — anything that gets that heart rate up!

 You might be tempted to stay up late and catch up with your Netflix queue, but fight the urge!
 If you want to keep your metabolism revved up, you need to get at least 8 hours of sleep — so make sure your head hits the pillow before midnight.